Libya

 这部分介绍的是公司财务官和信控经理的宝贵工具。它提供了关于该国正在使用的付款和债务催收做法的信息。

-Following the 2011 revolution which brought to an end 41 years of President Gaddafi’s rule, the civil war that raged from 2014 to 2020 resulted in the division of the country between the East and the West.
-In the west, the Government of National Unity (GNU), led by Prime Minister Abdelhamid Dbeibeh, the High Council of State (Upper House), and the Presidential Council, are based in Tripoli and enjoy international recognition.
-The GNU has been mandated by the UN to lead Libya to the presidential and legislative elections originally scheduled for December 2021.
-The indefinite postponement of these elections resulted in the creation of the Government of National Stability (GNS), based in Sirte, in the east of the country.
-It is headed by Prime Minister Oussama Hammad and supported by the House of Representatives (Lower House), and is also recognised by the international community, based in Tobruk.
-Both the GNU and the GNS are supported by various militia (including foreign mercenaries) and former army units, notably the Libyan National Army (LNA) led by Marshal Haftar in the east.
-The two authorities also divide the international community: Russia and Egypt support the GNS, while Turkey supports the GNU.
-Regular attempts are made at institutional reunification, sometimes under the auspices of the UN Mission (UNSMIL) and the international community.
-The recent rapprochement between Turkey and Egypt could favor it.
+After the 2011 revolution which ended Gaddafi's 41-year rule, the civil war (2014-2020) resulted in the East-West division of the country.
+The Government of National Unity (GNA) administers the north-west.
+Based in Tripoli and the recipient of international recognition, it is led by Prime Minister Abdelhamid Dbeibah, the High Council of State (upper house) and the Presidential Council.
+The GUN has been mandated by the UN to lead Libya to presidential and legislative elections that were initially scheduled for December 2021.
+The indefinite postponement of these elections led to the creation of the Government of National Stability (GNS), based in Sirte and Benghazi, which controls three-quarters of the country (East and South), including most of the oil and gas facilities.
+It is led by Prime Minister Oussama Hammad and supported by the House of Representatives (Lower House) and the Libyan National Army (LNA) led by Marshal Haftar.
+Both administrations are supported by various militias – including foreign mercenaries, such as Africa Corp (formerly Wagner) in the East – or military corps, including Marshal Haftar's LNA (Libyan National Army), considered the de facto leader of the East of the country.
+Regular attempts are made to reunify the institutions, sometimes under the auspices of the UN Mission (UNSMIL) and the international community, but without success.

 具有类似国家风险的其他国家